 We aim to achieve the National Equality Standard by 2020, the first industry recognised national standard for equality, diversity and inclusion.
 We are using the standard to benchmark our approach and identify future improvements.

-Below we provide an overview of Group's diversity statistics as it was on 31 March 2016 and 31 March 2015.
+On pages 8 and 9 is an overview of YW's diversity statistics as it was on 31 March 2016 and 31 March 2015.